 As for my kids, they also have their own summer wardrobe of quick dry clothes.
 They know exactly what to put on if I tell them to get dressed for an adventure/water day, and they have enough tops and shorts that I don’t have to be doing laundry everyday.

-6. EVERYBODY HELPS
+6. EVERYONE HELPS

 The more often you get out for hikes, trips to the creek, or even trips to the playground, everyone will learn what needs to be done.
 It can be helpful to consistently give your kids the same jobs each time you’re going out.
 They have a stake in the process and will do it better and faster each time.